Navigate Lightning Experience and Setup

 If an admin added custom resources for working in an org, users see those resources first (1).
 When you’re new to Lightning Experience or want some fresh tips, check out Getting Started (2).
 Watch helpful videos and read informative topics and Trailhead content on your journey to becoming a Lightning Experience pro.
 Admins and users see different sets of resources that are appropriate to their work in Salesforce.
 As you read, more suggested resources are displayed, so you’re continually learning something new.

 When appropriate, Salesforce suggests help topics, videos, Trailhead modules, and more under Help for This Page (3).
 If there’s no suggested resources for the page, the section is hidden.
-For general tasks, such as searching documentation, giving feedback to Salesforce, or learning about keyboard shortcuts, look under More Resources (4).
+For general tasks, such as searching documentation and Trailhead, giving feedback to Salesforce, or learning about keyboard shortcuts, look under More Resources (4).
 Admins see a link to view release notes.

 The topic stays available at the bottom of your screen.
 You can minimize it, expand it, or close it.